Beeblossom, or gaura, is an easy-growing perennial plant with minimal care.

 Learn more about beeblossom

-You can set it up in a flower bed or in a pot, and, most importantly, remember to water it in case of heat.
+You can set it up in a flower bed or in a pot.
+In the picture above/right, it covers a swath between patches of Miscanthus and Muhlenbergia.

 Particularly melliferous, beeblossom offers magnificent flowers in white and pink tones that will provide joy and light to your garden.